NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

 **How it works**

-The terms model looks for outliers by calculting rare combinations of a certain field(s) in combination with other field(s).It works as following:
+The terms model looks for outliers by calculting rare combinations of a certain field(s) in combination with other field(s).
+It works as following:

 1. The model starts by taking into account all the events defined in the ``es_query_filter`` parameter.
 This should be a valid Elasticsearch query.
 The best way of testing if the query is valid is by copy-pasting it from a working Kibana query.